Giles720/Python-skills-Demo/README.md

 # Python-skills-Demo
-This is a demonstration of project using sample data from the 2025 Renewed Hope Employment Initiative of the National Directorate of Employment,NDE
+A demonstration project designed to showcase foundational data analytics skills in Python using Jupyter Notebook, aimed at helping beginners understand core data management principles with sample datasets.